kod34/Mikara/README.md

 ---

-<p align="center"> Mikara is a tool that generates a list of passwords that are likely to be used by the target based on the information provided.
+<p align="center"> Mikara is a tool that takes into input information gathered about a target and generates a passwordlist specific for that target.
     <br>
 </p>